-vitamin B9, folacin, folate, tetrahydrofolic acid, tetrahydropteroylglutamic acid, THF
+vitamin B-9, folacin, folate, tetrahydrofolic acid, tetrahydropteroylglutamic acid, THF

-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through studies.

-As indicated below, folic acid is measured in micrograms (mcg).
+Folic acid is measured in micrograms (mcg).
 The RDA is the Recommended Dietary Allowance.

-Children (1 to 3 years)
+Children (1–3 years)

-Children (4 to 6 years)
+Children (4–8 years)

-Children (7 to 10 years)
+Children (9–13 years)

-Women (15 years and older)
+Adults (19 years and older)

 Liver, calf's (beef)